Can CBD Help WIth Perimenopause Allergies and Histamines

 Don't get scared by the language...we'll explain after:

 CBD elevates the levels of AEA and dose-dependently inhibits poly-(I:C)-induced release of MCP-2, interleukin-6 (IL-6), IL-8, and tumor necrosis factor-α.

-AEA is short for anandamide, a naturally occuring endocannabinoid named after the Hindu goddess of bliss, Anand.
+AEA is short for anandamide, a naturally occurring endocannabinoid named after the Hindu goddess of bliss, Anand.

 We'll let you guess its effect.
 Quite different from allergic reactions!

 The other Klingon terms are cytokines...nasty inflammatory agents that rush to the scene when we have an allergic response.

 We have quite a bit of research on CBD for histamines and allergies here: